meniRoy/node-leak-hunter/README.md

    - Compare memory allocations between snapshot 1 and snapshot 2.
 Identify memory that was allocated but not removed by the GC in snapshot 3.
    - This method filters out 99% of the noise caused by temporary allocations, leaving only the true memory leak.

 ---

-By following this approach, you can significantly improve the clarity of your heap dump comparisons and identify memory leaks more effectively.
-This methodology provides a structured way to isolate leaks while minimizing noise, making debugging in real-world applications far more manageable.

-   - **Introduction to Snip3 Hunt Methodology**
-     - Brief overview of the “three-snapshot” comparison technique.

-   - **Taking and Comparing Snapshots**
-     - Step-by-step guide on capturing memory snapshots with Node.js tools (e.g., Chrome DevTools, `node --inspect`).
-     - Analyzing and comparing snapshots to isolate memory leaks over time.

-   - **Example Workflow for Snip3 Hunt**
-     - A simple example to demonstrate the method in practice.

----